 Planned resilience experiments emphasize maintaining accurate timing and position knowledge following loss of contact with ground control, maintaining user position accuracy following satellite maneuvers, and detection and correction of a timing or signal anomaly.
 Resilience will be enabled in part by the improvement of on-board signal integrity detection and user notification.
 Data collected throughout on-orbit operations will inform the design of next-generation PNT satellites.

 A New Era in Ground Control

-The NTS-3 GCS is compatible with the Enterprise Ground Services (EGS), an architecture that the Space and Missile Systems Center (SMC) is developing to provide a common system for satellite command and control.
+The NTS-3 GCS is compatible with the Enterprise Ground Services (EGS), an architecture that the Space Systems Command (SSC) is developing to provide a common system for satellite command and control.
 The goal is to move from a portfolio of stove piped ground systems to a single system that will connect with all Air Force and Space Force satellites, saving millions of dollars by streamlining user training and operations.